CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-09-18-strategic-partnerships.md

 If you are running out of time to do what you want to do then partner with someone that can help. Â I was having this same problem and I started to partner with people. Â I have a ton of products coming on down the pipeline and I'm partnering on most of them.

-There is always a way to get something done. Â It is just a matter of figuring it out...or better yet intending it.</p>
+There is always a way to get something done. Â It is just a matter of figuring it out...or better yet intending it.